-- 7. (1) A supply chain management unit is hereby established to implement this Policy. - (2) The supply chain management unit operates under the direct supervision of the chief financial officer.
+- 7. (1) A supply chain management unit is hereby established to implement this Policy. - (2) The supply chain management unit operates under the direct supervision of the chief financial officer or an official to whom this duty has been delegated in terms of Section 82 of the Act.